sjoshi804/sjoshi804.github.io/_pages/about.md

 * February 2023: I have successfully *advanced to candidacy*!
 * January 2023: *Data-Efficient Contrastive Language-Image Pretraining: Prioritizing Data Quality over Quantity* is accepted to AISTATS 2024!
-* January 2023: *Investigating the Benefits of Projection Head for Representation Learning* ,*Investigating the Benefits of Projection Head for Representation Learning* and  are accepted to ICLR 2024!
+* January 2023: *[Understanding the Robustness of Multi-modal Contrastive Learning to Distribution Shift](https://arxiv.org/abs/2310.04971)* and *Investigating the Benefits of Projection Head for Representation Learning* are accepted to ICLR 2024!
-* October 2023: *[Understanding the Robustness of Multi-modal Contrastive Learning to Distribution Shift](https://arxiv.org/abs/2310.04971)* preprint on arXiv!

-* October 2023: *[Understanding the Robustness of Multi-modal Contrastive Learning to Distribution Shift](https://arxiv.org/abs/2310.04971)* preprint on arXiv!
 * June 2023: *[Towards Mitigating Spurious Correlations in the Wild: A Benchmark & a more Realistic Dataset](https://arxiv.org/abs/2306.11957)* preprint on arXiv!
 * May 2023: *[Data-Efficient Contrastive Self-supervised Learning: Most Beneficial Examples for Supervised Learning Contribute the Least](https://sjoshi804.github.io/data-efficient-contrastive-learning/)* accepted to *ICML 2023*!
 * May 2023: *[Which Features are Learnt by Contrastive Learning?
 On the Role of Simplicity Bias in Class Collapse and Feature Suppression](https://sjoshi804.github.io/icml-cc-fs/)* accepted to *ICML 2023* for an *oral (top 2%)*!